kristiandupont/mdconf/Readme.md

 Markdown driven configuration!

 This is a fork of [mdconf](https://github.com/tj/mdconf) by TJ Holowaychuk.
-This version makes normalization of keys optional.

-Using the fantastic markdown parser [marked](https://github.com/chjj/marked).
+The original project seems abandoned, so this version has updated dependencies and the possibility to specify how key names should be normalized.

 ## Installation